-The Collection of Fishes serves as the official repository for specimens generated via research by faculty, students, and staff of the Department of Wildlife and Fisheries Sciences at Texas A&M University.
+The Collection of Fishes serves as the official repository for specimens generated via research by faculty, students, and staff of the Department of Ecology and Conservation Biology at Texas A&M University.
 Our holdings may be searched by clicking here.
 Specimens in the Collection of Fishes are the result of expeditions and environmental surveys conducted by faculty, students, and biologists since 1937.
 The geographic coverage of specimens in the Collection of Fishes is impressive and includes 71 countries, and all 7 continents.
-Currently, the Collection of Fishes contains approximately 730,000 specimens distributed across 48,700 catalogued lots.
-This equates to 3,818 species of fishes, from 1,473 genera and 350 families, representing 54 of the 57 recognized orders of fishes.
+Currently, the Collection of Fishes contains approximately over 878,260 distributed across 61,531 individual lots.
+Our collection now represents 4,082 species of fishes, from 1,600 genera and 370 families, representing 54 of the 57 recognized orders of fishes.

 Students from the University benefit from the collection in many ways.
 Courses in Ichthyology and Vertebrate Natural History utilize specimens for teaching.
-Students may also volunteer or intern in the collection in order to receive experience and training in museum curation.
+Students may also volunteer or complete their professional internship in the collection in order to receive experience and training in museum curation.

 The Collection of Fishes has received financial support from the National Science Foundation, National Oceanic and Atmospheric Administration, Sea Grant Texas, Texas Parks and Wildlife Department, and others.

 Best, A., Perkin, J.S., Pinion, A.K., Binkley, H., Conway, K.W.
 2022.
 First record of the Gangetic swamp eel Ophichthys cuchia (Hamilton, 1822) from Texas (USA) based on museum vouchered material, and confirmation of a second established non-native population in the USA.
 Check List 18:475-482.